0x0A-H0XT0N/content-archiver/README.md

 # MGTOW ARCHIVE
 #### Inspired by HHH channel, mgtow archive.
-A little python3 application for downloading and archiving MGTOW content from youtube in case a "disaster".
+A little python3 linux (for now) application for downloading and archiving MGTOW content from youtube in case a "disaster".